evancz/elm-architecture-tutorial/README.md

 Interestingly, it is pretty much exactly the same!
 (Or perhaps it is no longer surprising that the same pattern as in all the other examples works here too...
 Seems like a pretty good pattern!)

 This example is a pair of clickable squares.
 When you click a square, it rotates 90 degrees.
-Overall the code is an adapted form of example 2 and example 6 where we keep all the logic for animation lives in `SpinSquare.elm` which we then reuse multiple times in `SpinSquarePair.elm`.
+Overall the code is an adapted form of example 2 and example 6 where we keep all the logic for animation in `SpinSquare.elm` which we then reuse multiple times in `SpinSquarePair.elm`.

 So all the new and interesting stuff is happening [in `SpinSquare`](examples/8/SpinSquare.elm), so we are going to focus on that code.
 The first thing we need is a model: